heroku/cli/README.md

 Architecture
 ============

 The v4 CLI is written both in Go and iojs.
-The core part of the CLI is this project and manages an iojs installation in `~/.heroku`.
-It handles taking in arguments, updating itself and plugins, as well as some core commands like `heroku login`.
+The core part of the CLI is this Go project and manages an iojs installation in `~/.heroku`.
+It handles taking in arguments, updating itself and iojs plugins, as well as some core commands like `heroku login`.

 Most commands are plugins.
 An example of one would be [heroku-git](https://github.com/heroku/heroku-git).
 You can install it with `heroku plugins:install` and use it with `heroku git:remote`.
 When you install it, it uses npm to install the plugin into `~/.heroku/node_plugins/heroku-git`.
 Then, the commands become available to the v4 CLI.